ivanvorobei/SPPerspective/README.md

 ### About

 Animatable 3D Transform for views.
 Very similar to iOS 14 widgets.
-For using need call 1 line of code.
 Also you can config values as you need.

 It first release, and if you have any troubles, please, create issue or contact with me via email: varabeis@icloud.com